-Taylor joins RCFL as Finance Administrator and Grant Writer.
+Taylor first joined RCFL as the Finance Administrator and Grant Writer.
 In late 2019, she transitioned into her current role as the Director of Finances.
 She completed a BA in English and Religion at St Olaf College with a focus on intersections of community, religion, and creativity.
 She has a background in food justice, sustainability, and development through her LVC work at Tricklebee Cafe--a nonprofit dedicated to equitable access to healthy food in the Sherman Park Neighborhood of Milwaukee.
 The Redeemer community meets her passions for writing, community-driven work, and connecting with people over shared meals.

 Tyrone Wade maintains facilities for both Redeemer Lutheran Church and Redeemer Center Life.
 With a background in housing construction, Tyrone brings considerable expertise and dedication to his work.
 Tyrone enjoys interacting with the variety of people part of the Redeemer community and helping make sure that Redeemer stays clean and runs smoothly.
 Tyrone has five adult children and enjoys swimming, playing basketball and chess.

 Bex began at Redeemer Center for Life in the fall of 2018 through the Lutheran Volunteer Corps.
-She has continued as the Director of Donor Development and Communications, planning outreach events, assisting with communications and donor development, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
+She has continued as the Director of Donor Development and Communications, planning outreach events, assisting with Redeemer's community garden, and producing RCFL's first podcast Due North: Stories from North Minneapolis.
 A graduate of Carleton College, Bex is passionate about food justice, intentional communal living, and Jewish community organizing.

 Traiveon moved to the cities from Houston Texas.
-He is musician and youth worker, striving to one day run his own company, D2R to bring arts back into the hands of our youth.
+He is a musician and youth worker, striving to one day run his own company, D2R to bring arts back into the hands of our youth.
 He has been on staff at Redeemer for 4 years apart of the music ministry and youth outreach program.
 He hopes we succeed this year in connecting more with the youth in the community, and providing safe and productive space for them to become future leaders.